-An applicant is required to first graduate with a Master of Divinity, a Doctor of Ministry, or a Doctor of Religious Education degree in order to be accepted into the Doctor of Theology degree program, or the applicant must have an equivalent degree from an approved institution.
+A student is required to first graduate with a Master of Divinity, a Doctor of Ministry, or a Doctor of Religious Education degree in order to be accepted into the Doctor of Theology degree program, or they must have an equivalent degree from an approved institution.
 The Doctor of Theology degree consists of a Master of Divinity degree plus 64 hours, or it consists of a Doctor of Ministry degree or Doctor of Religious Education degree plus 32 hours.
-If an applicant is transferring in from another institution, it is possible that there will be prerequisites for this second year of the Doctor of Theology degree program.

-Year Two 32 Hours
+Year Two

 BI-482 The Apostle Paul 4

 TH-503 Eschatology II 4

 TH-700 Theology IV 4

 CL-440 Biblical Eldership 4

 TH-500 Faculty Advisor (grade 48 study guides) 8

 TH-691 Doctor of Theology Thesis (50,000 words) 8

-TOTAL HOURS 64 Hours